Skip to main content

 What is the application review timeline?

-We understand the substantial interest in our program and strive to provide prompt responses.
-Decisions will be dispatched during the week of January 19th, 2024.
+We understand the substantial interest in the program and strive to provide prompt responses.
+Decisions will be dispatched during the week of January 24th, 2025.
 Your patience during this process is greatly appreciated.

 Can I apply if my country is not listed under the priority countries?

 Unfortunately, we are not able to consider applications outside the geographies listed above.
-However, we run numerous programs a year and are likely to have an opportunity to you in the future.
-We encourage you to check back regularly and reach out to the Watson Institute team member for more information.
+However, we run numerous programs a year and are likely to have an opportunity for you in the future.
+We encourage you to check back regularly and reach out to Watson Institute’s team members for more information.

 I have another question and need assistance.